avaskivgithub/qa-playground/README.md

 * UI (if created) that uses api to add / edit / delete tests

 ## Purpose
-Test App" is a playground for testing (to show what the process / tests can look like).
+"Test App" is a playground for testing (to show what the process / tests can look like).
 This app can be used to:
 * add new features (this way you'll try a programming language)
 * add automated tests (note that those tests are not unit tests, but more of the system tests that perform black box testing)
 * create test design / user stories / describe issues